 - Make a budget.

 Figure out approximately what your salary will be, and what your expenses will be.
 Many websites suggest that you can fairly comfortably afford rent that represents a third of your net income.
-Once you have a rough budget figured out, you can start looking at rentals.
+Once you have a rough budget figured out, you can start looking at Apartments for rent.
 Having a strict upper limit for rent will help you sort through the many options you’ll be presented with, and make it easier to wave goodbye to gorgeous rentals that are outside of your price range.

 - Search many rental sites and check often.